CryptGodSon/Solana-Explorer/README.md

 This is a Python program that allows users to explore transactions on the Solana blockchain using the Solana API.
 The program provides a simple graphical user interface that allows users to enter a transaction ID and explore the details of that transaction, including the sender, recipient, and amount transferred.

 # Features
-Explore transactions on the Solana blockchain using the Solana API View transaction details, including sender, recipient, and amount transferred Simple graphical user interface using the tkinter library Error handling to handle network errors and invalid input Input validation to ensure that the user enters a valid transaction ID Caching mechanism to avoid unnecessary API requests for previously requested transactions Batch processing feature to explore multiple transactions at once
+-Explore transactions on the Solana blockchain using the Solana API -View transaction details, including sender, recipient, and amount transferred -Simple graphical user interface using the tkinter library -Error handling to handle network errors and invalid input -Input validation to ensure that the user enters a valid transaction ID -Caching mechanism to avoid unnecessary API requests for previously requested transactions -Batch processing feature to explore multiple transactions at once

 # Requirements
 To run this program, you will need: